 The human body metabolizes nicotine rather quickly; most of it is out of your system within 30 minutes to two hours.
-Furthermore, even though individual cigarettes pack up to 10mg of nicotine, only 1mg is absorbed into the smoker’s body.
-Therefore, taking into account the more conservative estimate for how much nicotine is too much, you’d have to somehow smoke three packs of cigarettes all at once to truly overdose.
+Even though individual cigarettes pack up to 10mg of nicotine, only 1mg is absorbed into the smoker’s body.
+Taking into account the more conservative estimate for how much nicotine is too much, you’d have to somehow smoke three packs of cigarettes all at once to truly overdose.

 Overdose from Nicotine Replacement Therapies

 Although nicotine poisoning is extremely rare, it does happen.
 Given the high quantities needed to overdose, how do people consume that much nicotine?
 Virtually all serious cases can be attributed to improper use of nicotine replacement therapies like patches, gums, lozenges and inhalers.
-Since these substances are absorbed via the skin or mucous membranes rather than the lungs, in combination with the ability to use too much or more than one nicotine delivery method at the same time, the potential for overdose is higher.
-Farmers who work with tobacco directly are also at risk of nicotine poisoning because their skin can absorb the chemical from the plant’s leaves.
+Since these substances are absorbed via the skin or mucous membranes rather than the lungs, the potential for overdose is higher.
+Farmers who work with tobacco are at risk of nicotine poisoning because their skin can absorb chemicals from the plant’s leaves.